MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-onboard-devices.md

 After the command runs, the Command Prompt window will close automatically.
 If successful, the detection test will be marked as completed, and a new alert will appear in the Microsoft 365 Defender portal ([https://security.microsoft.com](https://security.microsoft.com)) for the newly onboarded device in about 10 minutes.

-## View a list of onboarded devices
+## View the list of onboarded devices

 To view the list of devices that are onboarded to Defender for Business, go to the Microsoft 365 Defender portal ([https://security.microsoft.com](https://security.microsoft.com)).
-On the navigation pane, under **Endpoints**, choose **Device inventory**.
+In the navigation pane, under **Assets**, choose **Devices**.

 ## Next steps